ChrisH2727/Milestone-3/README.md

 - An admin user must be promotes to admin status by another admin user.

-- An admin user may **suspend** a users account and subsequently reistate it
+- An admin user may **suspend** a users account and subsequently reistate it.

 - An admin user may delete a user account, but only is the user has returned all sources loaned by him/her.